daddevv/TypingTowers/README.md

 - Enemies spawn from the right and move toward the player
 - Defeat enemies by typing their associated words or letters
 - **Each mob now displays a single letter.
 When the correct letter is typed, the mob disappears.**
+- **Mobs now respond instantly to correct key presses (bug fix):** Mobs are defeated when the player types the correct letter or word, and input is cleared after a mob is defeated.
 - **When a mob is defeated, an instant visual feedback effect (flash and particle burst) is triggered.**
 - **Mobs now always spawn fully off-screen on the right for a more polished experience.**
 - **Planned: Multiple mobs can spawn at once, and their base speed will increase for greater challenge.**